-- 14. (1) A team must consist of 3 male nominated players and 3 female nominated players or 2 male and 2 female players as required by the Association. - (2) A team must not consist of more than 2 nominated players under the age of 18 years, without the consent of the Tournament Committee - (3) In special circumstances the Association may allow or require female players to play as males and male players to play as females
+- 14. (1) A team must consist of at least 4 players.
+Gender requirements may be specified for particular divisions which will be decided by the Tournament Committee and communicated to Club representatives by 1 August. - (2) A team must not consist of more than 2 nominated players under the age of 18 years, without the consent of the Tournament Committee - (3) In special circumstances the Association may allow or require female players to play as males and male players to play as females - (4) All divisions will have 4 player teams with the committee having the flexibility to have non gender specific teams.